AlfredoMartins/phone-task-testing/readme.md

 We are testing all the features the application can perform (complete CRUD).

 ### Software Risk Issues
-By adding more than 10^8 items in our database, the application tends to load all the mobile phones slowly due to the complexity and ammount of data which might lead to a bug.
+By adding more than 10^8 entries in our database, the application tends to load all the mobile phones slowly due to the complexity and ammount of data which might lead to a bug.

 ### Features to be tested